 The military is used to ignoring warning signs for things that aren't actually all that dangerous.
 After all, once you know how a military range works, you realize that only a couple thousand square yards of the range is actually dangerous, and "Overhead Artillery" just means whistling noises (unless someone really screws up).

-These 6 signs are shrugged off by troops but make civilians panic.
+These 6 military signs are shrugged off by troops but make civilians panic.

 "Overhead artillery fire" sounds super scary, and the idea that you have to drive through artillery fire to get to a recreation area might seem crazy to civilians.
 But, for any familiar with artillery operations, this is no big deal.